CenterForOpenScience/osf.io/README.md

 ## Running the OSF

+**NOTICE**: The recommended way to run the OSF for development is now through [docker-compose](#docker-compose).
+Running locally is deprecated, unsupported, and these docs will be removed soon.

 If you have already installed all of the required services and Python packages, and activated your virtual environment, then you can start a working local test server with the following sequence: